OrchardCMS/OrchardCore/src/index.md

 - **Custom queries**.
 We wanted to provide a way for developers to access all their data as simply as possible.
 We created a module that lets you create custom ad-hoc SQL, and Lucene queries that can be re-used to display custom content, or exposed as API endpoints.
 You can use it to create efficient queries, or expose your data to SPA applications.

 - **Recipes**.
 Recipes are scripts that can contain content and metadata to build a website.
 You can now include binary files, and even use them to deploy your sites remotely from a staging to a production environment for instance.
 They can also be part of NuGet Packages, allowing you to ship predefined websites.

-Scalability.
+- **Scalability**.
 Because Orchard Core is a multi-tenant system, you can host as many websites as you want with a single deployment.
 A typical cloud machine can then host thousands of sites in parallel, with database, content, theme and user isolation.

 ## Status